The Legend of Heroes: Trails of Cold Steel III: Plot

-The game is a direct sequel to the prior two Trails of Cold Steel games, picking up one year after the events of Trails of Cold Steel II and several months after the Northern War between the Imperial army of Erebonia and the Northern Jaegers of North Ambria, which resulted in the annexation of North Ambria.
-The story is centered around Rean Schwarzer, now an instructor at Thors Military Academy's Branch Campus, as well as the students of the new Class VII and the rest of his classmates from the prior two entries, exploring subjects such as the mysterious circumstances of Rean's adoption by the Schwarzer family, and what his classmates have been up to since the events of the prior games.
+The story begins two years after the events of Trails of Cold Steel II, and several months after the Northern War between the Imperial Army of Erebonia and the Northern Jaegers of North Ambria, which resulted in the annexation of North Ambria into Erebonia.
+Rean Schwarzer, now an instructor at Thors Military Academy's Branch Campus, is the homeroom teacher of the new Class VII, consisting of Juna Crawford (an exchange student from Crossbell), Kurt Vander (a member of Vander family formerly guarding the Royal family), and Altina Orion (a member of the Intelligence Division and younger sister of Millium Orion).
+They are later joined by Ash Carbide from Raquel (who is later revealed to be an orphan of Hamel), and Musse Egret (a noble lady who is actually the heir of house Cayenne).

-The new Class VII consists of Juna Crawford (an exchange student from Crossbell), Kurt Vander (a member of Vander family formerly guarding the Royal family), Altina Orion (a member of the Intelligence Division and younger sister of Millium Orion), later joined by Ash Carbide from Raquel (whom later revealed to be an orphan of Hamel), and Musse Egret (a noble young lady who is actually the heir of house Cayenne).
+While teaching his students, Rean is ordered by the Imperial government to resolve numerous conflicts arising across Erebonia (mainly caused by Ouroboros, who are trying to retake their 'Phantasmal Blaze Plan' stolen by Chancellor Osborne) as part of the campus's field exercises, assisted by his former classmates of the old Class VII.
+On their missions, they learn that Rutger Claussell (the Jaeger King and Fie's foster father) and Arianrhod the Steel Maiden (an anguis of Ouroboros who is actually Lianne Sandlot, an Erebonian historical figure), who were both presumed dead, are actually alive and the Awakeners of two of the Divine Knights, Zector and Argreion respectively.

-While teaching his students, Rean is ordered by the Imperial government to resolve numerous conflicts arising all across Erebonia (mainly caused by Ouroboros, who are trying to 'retake the Phantasmal Blaze Plan', stolen from them by Chancellor Osborne in the previous game's finale) as part of the campus's field exercises, assisted by his former classmates of the old Class VII, on their missions, they learned that Rutger Claussell the Jaeger King and Fie's foster father who was believed to be dead, and Arianrhod the Steel Maiden, an anguis of Ouroboros who is actually Lianne Sandlot, an Erebonian historical figure, are actually alive and are the Awakeners of two of the Divine Knights, Zector and Argreion respectively.
-They also learn more about the origins of the Divine Knights, that they are the fragments of the Great One, a being created when the Sept-Terrions of Fire and Earth fused into one after an intense battle between the two.
-The Kin of Fire and Kin of Earth worked together to contain the unstable Great One, giving birth to the seven Divine Knights, but they were unable to contain its curse, which influenced Erebonia for many centuries, making the people of the empire to become greedy and violent and leading to tragedies such as the Attack of the Dark Dragon, the Dark Ages, the War of the Lions, the Hamel tragedy, the Hundred Days War with Liberl, the annexation of Crossbell and the Northern War.
-The groups later changed their names; the Kin of Fire becoming the Witches of the Hexen Clan (with Emma being one of them), and the Kin of Earth becoming the Gnomes, and the latter eventually cutting ties with the former.
+The group also learn more about the origins of the Divine Knights, chiefly that they are the fragments of the Great One, a being created when the Sept-Terrions of Fire and Earth fused into one after an intense battle between the two.
+The Kins of Fire and Earth worked together to contain the unstable Great One (giving birth to the seven Divine Knights), but were unable to contain its curse, which influenced Erebonia for many centuries and corrupted the people of the empire, leading to tragedies such as the Attack of the Dark Dragon, the Dark Ages, the War of the Lions, the Hamel tragedy, the Hundred Days War with Liberl, the annexation of Crossbell, and the Northern War.
+The groups later changed their names; the Kin of Fire became the Witches of the Hexen Clan (including Class VII member Emma), and the Kin of Earth became the Gnomes; the latter eventually cut ties with the former.